r0zehnal0vak/gql_forms/FAQ.md

 - fields
 - ...

-Such `description` becomes a part og GQL endpoint and introspection query can fetch it.
+Such `description` becomes a part of GQL endpoint and introspection query can fetch it.
 It is also part of several documentation UIs (GrpahiQL, Voyager, ...)

 ## How to convert py file into directory